gioapru/gioapru.github.io/_pages/expose.md

 For the "Related Work", you can make a Table that lists all the closest works, and explicitly states what they did "well" and what they did "not-so-well" _in the context of the goal of your thesis_.
 The intention is showing the reader that the state-of-the-art does not allow to answer your "research question" (because not a single work did "well" everything that is "needed to answer your research question").

-Of course, the Table mentioned above should not include any paper that has been written up until today.
+Of course, the Table mentioned above should not include every paper that has been written up until today!
 Focus on the most relevant ones.
 In general, it is good practice to have from 10 to 30 papers in such a table.

 ## Generic Tips